Anyone else notice an increased level of backlash against social media in general and Facebook specifically?

 We’ve all heard (or are) the stories of people who scoffed at Facebook, checked it out once to see what the fuss was all about…and got hooked within minutes.

-Whether you are born again in social media or a social media sourpuss, the below slideshow, which I first created in March 2009, may be a helpful reminder of the simple step-by-step process that you can take in this realm–without having it take over your life.
+Whether you are born again in social media or a social media sourpuss, on my LinkedIn account is a slideshow, first created in March 2009, that may be a helpful reminder of the simple step-by-step process that you can take in this realm–without having it take over your life.

 (Note: this presentation was geared toward an Oak Park, Ill. audience, so the “Pope” you see with the red ticket is David Pope, our village president.
 A little inside joke there.)